 History of the Park

 In 1946, the reserve made history when it was established as Kenya’s first national park.
-Its story pre-dates Nairobi itself, which was founded at the end of the 19th century.
+Its story began even earlier and pre-dates Nairobi itself, which was founded at the end of the 19th century.
 Before then, wild animals roamed the plains south of the city in relative harmony with the nomadic Maasai tribespeople who grazed their herds there.
 However, as Nairobi grew, conflict began to arise between the game and the colonialists who sought to replace the wilderness with farms and urban gardens.
 In an effort to establish boundaries between the two, the government set up the Southern Game Reserve.

-Like most of Kenya’s game reserves, Nairobi National Park also hosts the annual Great Migration of wildebeest and zebra, who move in and out of the park via the Kitengela migration corridor.
+Like many of Kenya’s game reserves, Nairobi National Park also hosts the annual Great Migration of wildebeest and zebra, who move in and out of the park via the Kitengela migration corridor.
 During the wet season, they move south to the Athi-Kapiti plains to graze; and in the dry season, they return to the park to take advantage of permanent water sources built into the banks of the Mbagathi River.
 The river is also home to hippos and Nile crocodiles and attracts many different birds.
-In total, over 400 resident and migratory bird species have been recorded in the park, including East Africa specials like the Fischer’s lovebird and the Hartlaub’s bustard.
+In total, over 400 resident and migratory bird species have been recorded in the park, including East African specials like the Fischer’s lovebird and the Hartlaub’s bustard.